Why Gold is a good Investment

 There are three main reasons why Gold is a good Investment today:

-To answer the question, “Is it good to invest in Gold in 2022?”, let’s consider each of the three factors above based on current conditions in the Financial markets and in the World.
+To explain why Gold is a good Investment, let’s consider each of the three factors above based on current conditions in the Financial markets and in the World.

 Inflation in the United States is currently at 40-year highs based on data published by the Bureau of Labor and Statistics (BLS).